GranaryDwellers/Crash-Py/lessons/04-docstrings.md

 Longer functions benefit from a multi-line docstring.
 The first line is a brief summary; a blank line follows; then a fuller description:

+Example: (do not type this out, just for reading)

 ```python
 def letter_grade(score):